KENNEDY-EBUBEDIKE/NAUB-NEW/README.md

 # NAUB-NEW-SERVER
-Rebuild of the NAUB RFID project Using Angular 13 and Django
+SERVER SIDE of Rebuild of the NAUB RFID project Using Angular 13 and Django